 Amprobe offers a 1 year warranty on most of its products – check your manual for details.

 Armada is a newer entrant to the area of underground utility locating equipment.
 It has been in business since 2004 and has served the irrigation industry as its focus with various location and test tools.
 It is based in Michigan and has been growing steadily every year and expanded into other markets to provide tools for electricians, cable TV, and construction.

 Of interest for you is their cable, valve and wire locators which have a reputation for being decent quality at reasonable prices albeit with not the golden reputation of the more established manufacturers.

 Armada typically offers a warranty of 1 year on most of its products from material defects due to its workmanship that are free from abuse.

 NOYAFA is a Chinese based company focused on test and measurement solutions and was started in 2006.
 They are quickly growing and have expanded to multimeters, cable and voltage testers and many other categories.
 Their website claims over $92M in global sales.

 In relation to underground utility locators they create several underground wire locators.

 Their typical warranty is 1 year.
 More information can be found on their warranty page.

-Kolsol is another Chinese based company that sells underground wire locators, network cable testers and automotive tools.
+Kolsol is another Chinese based company that sells underground wire locators and pipe locators, network cable testers and automotive tools.
 It appears to have been in business since 2012 but this is not confirmed as their website does not have much information about the company history.

 Their warranty policy is a bit confusing with different timelines depending on the issue with the longest coverage being upto one year.
 You can read more on their warranty policy page.